cbrown1/gustav/README.md

     - `exp.method` : 'constant' for constant stimuli, or 'adaptive' for an adaptive / staircase procedure (SRT, etc).
 See `Psychophysical Methods` for more information.

-    - `exp.logFile` = the path and name of a log file.
-Any data written to the console will also be written to this file.
+    - `exp.logFile` : the path and name of a log file.
+Any log info will be written to this file.
 Name and date vars only on logfile name (eg., `$name_$date.log`)

+    - `exp.logConsole` : A bool, indicating whether to write log info to the console window

+    - `exp.logConsoleDelay` : A bool, indicating whether to wait until the end of the experiment to print log info to the console iq21      11f logConsole==True (useful when using curses forms)

     - `exp.recordData` : A bool to indicate whether to record data using in-built methods.
 See `Recording Data` below for more information.